fastify/csrf/README.md

 passed around base-64 encoded and that this length refers to the underlying bytes, not the length of the base-64 string.
 Defaults to `18` bytes.

+##### validity

+The maximum validity of the token to generate, in milliseconds.
+Note that the epoch  is passed around base-36 encoded.
+Defaults to `0` milliseconds (disabled).

 #### tokens.create(secret)

 Create a new CSRF token attached to the given `secret`.
 The `secret` is a